-- 1. Based on the observations of clerkship director and/or the clerkship faculty, the student will demonstrate the ability to: - b.
-Perform a complete psychiatric examination that will include identifying data, history of present illness, a psychosocial history, past psychiatric history, past medical history, current medical problems, alcohol/substance abuse history and a mental status exam, summation and differential diagnosis.
-Then write up a 1-5 page paper.
-Each student must: - i.
+- i.
 Send a copy via email to Dr. Lee - ii.
-Provide a copy to the Clerkship Director - iii.
-Place a copy in the student's e-portfolio - iv.
-Complete and turn in before or on Wednesday of week 6 - C. Perform a problem focused exam. - d.
+(Recommended only) present it to your preceptors or at Doctoring 3 to your peers - C. Perform a problem focused exam. - d.
 Perform a "mini mental status" exam. - e.
 Do a risk assessment for suicide or potential to do harm to others and discuss an intervention plan. - f.
 Verbally present a case.
 The presentation will include identifying data, history of present illness, a psychosocial history, past psychiatric history, past medical history, current medical problems, alcohol/substance abuse history and a mental status exam, summation, differential diagnosis and a treatment plan. - 2.
 Based on review of the clerkship director and clerkship faculty, the student will demonstrate the ability to: - a.
 Dictate or write a case in a form satisfactory for a medical record. - b.
 Use technology to locate evidence based psychiatric information.